jmantra/jdrummer/README.md

 - Thanks to the JUCE team for their excellent framework
 - TinySoundFont by Bernhard Schelling
 - minibpm by Breakfast Quay
-- All the SoundFont and MIDI groove creators
 - Grooves by TheDrumJockey https://youtu.be/tZzl3xBaBW8?si=ckBNnRJRLvMQM3y0